jamiesonbecker/background.js/README.md

 so that you can run different ones throughout your code.

-Don't use blocking methods; a safety feature of this script is that it won't run the same task over again until previous has completed, so if one hangs, they all hang.
+Don't use blocking methods; a safety feature of this script is that it won't run the same task over again until previous has completed, so if one hangs, none of the future copies (of the same function) will not run.
+(However, if you have four different methods, and one hangs, the other three will still run properly.)

 One big feature of this code is that you can add and remove background tasks at any point in your script's operation.
 For example, you can add one after login and then remove it at logout.

+Don't do too much.
+You can kill some browsers with too many background tasks.

 Usage